-Amy Roloff Confirms 'Little People, Big World' New Season, Defends Boyfriend Chrish Marek
+Amy Roloff Confirms 'Little People, Big World' New Season, Defends Boyfriend Chris Marek

 The Roloff family has had an eventful year and fans can’t wait to learn about it.
-Pending official word about Little People, Big World new season premiere, fans have taken to social media to pry information from the Roloffs.
+Pending official word about a Little People, Big World new season premiere, fans have taken to social media to pry information from the Roloffs.

 Season 17 concluded after featuring Jackson Roloff’s birth.
-Following a two-hour season finale in June, Molly Roloff married Joel Silvius, Jeremy and Audrey Roloff welcomed their daughter Ember Jean.
+Following a two-hour season finale in June, Molly Roloff married Joel Silvius, and Jeremy and Audrey Roloff welcomed their daughter Ember Jean.
 Amy has been busy with her kitchen, while Matt Roloff published a children’s book.
-Fans learnt about TLC cameras rolling on Roloff Farms this summer through Matt, who also said new season of Little People, Big World is likely to air during winter or spring.
+Fans learned about TLC cameras rolling on Roloff Farms this summer through Matt, who also said new season of Little People, Big World is likely to air during winter or spring.

-On Friday, Roloff family matriarch Amy took to Facebook to let Little People, Big World fans know that it has been one year since she started doing monthly ‘Soup Nights’ with friends.
-Amy shared an image she took with two friends and her boyfriend Chrish Marek, probably from the last gathering.
+On Friday, Roloff family matriarch Amy took to Facebook to let Little People, Big World fans know that it has been one year since she started doing monthly “Soup Nights” with friends.
+Amy shared an image she took with two friends and her boyfriend Chrish Marek, probably from their last gathering.
 Her post saw Roloff family followers ask her about the show.
-It appears, Amy narrowed the premiere date down to early 2018.
+It appears that Amy narrowed the premiere date down to early 2018.

 “Early next year?
 We haven’t heard exactly when yet,” Amy Roloff responded, when asked about the show.